Hegl1/ParProg2021/Assignment_12/assignment_12.md

 #### Updating position

 The positions also get updated as described in [the introduction section](#Introduction).
-Note. that the velocity of a body gets set to 0 as soon as the simulation boundaries are reached.
+Note that the velocity of a body gets set to 0 as soon as the simulation boundaries are reached.

 ```C
 void update_positions(body* bodies, int size){